 Studying new things can be hard as it is, and the task of an LMS is to at least not make it more difficult.
 Preferably, an LMS should make studying easier.
 Hence, you need to provide a user experience that’s smooth and logical.
 From onboarding to course creation to handing out and passing back assignments, the simpler and shorter the processes, the more users will stay with your system.
 A cluttered interface is always a bad decision, but it can kill an e-learning system before it’s born.

 If we’re talking about a multi-course platform, the usual approach is to start with building a learning management website and add mobile apps later.
 Most people prefer studying at home with a computer, after all.
-However, any website must be mobile-friendly and adaptable to different screens.
+However, any custom learning website must be mobile-friendly and adaptable to different screens.

 3. Course creation and management